 How to Add Sunrise + Sunset Times to Your Google Calendar

 Your email address will not be published.
 Required fields are marked *

+*UPDATED FOR 2025* Original post written in 2018.
 Anyone who knows photography knows IT IS ALL ABOUT THE LIGHT!
-And “golden hour” (the hour or so after sunrise and before sunset) is the best part of the day to take photos, so naturally, I plan all of my shoots around that!
-Some of you might have seen me post about this on my […]
+And “golden hour” (the hour or so after sunrise and before sunset) is the best part of the day to take photos, so naturally, I plan all of my portrait sessions and wedding day timelines around […]

+How to Add Sunrise + Sunset Times to Your Google Calendar